-- From the cruise port, Cardiff Central (train station) is approx 1,5 km (0,9 ml).
-The same is the distance between the port to the city center.
+From the terminal, the distance to Cardiff International Airport is 16 km (10 mi).
+From the cruise port, Cardiff Central (train station) is approx 1,5 km (1 mi).
+The same is the distance between the port to downtown.

 Port Cardiff cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Cardiff, Wales.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 ABP-Associated British Ports welcomed the return to cruising to its Port Cardiff Wales, with the homeporting of Hebridean Island Cruises UK's ship...July 29, 2021

 - Cruise Industry